Ignite (band): History

 Following the tour Ignite recorded the EP "In My Time" in early 1995 with the lineup of Téglás/Rasmussen/Foster/Jones.
 This was the beginning of the problems with Lost & Found, as Ignite left the master tapes behind in Germany.
 Ignite now had a new label in America, Conversion Records, which was also represented in Europe and headquartered in Berlin.
 When asked if Lost & Found would release the master tapes for release in the States, the Wedemark-based label reacted angrily and threatened to boycott Conversion, which would have meant the end of their European career.
 So Ignite gave the rights to the LP "Family" to Lost & Found.
 The album Call on My Brothers was subsequently released in America.
 It consisted of material from the European albums In My Time and Family, plus bonus tracks.
 Ignite then switched to the hardcore label Revelation and released the EP Past Our Means in the summer of 1996.
 This was followed by a tour of Japan and a festival tour in Europe with Millencolin and Madball.
 Ignite were named the third best live band of 1996 by VISIONS magazine.
 In April 1997, during the "Wonderland Festival Tour," drummer Casey Jones unexpectedly left the band.
 Scott Golley replaced them, and they toured Europe in the summer of 1997.
 Craig Anderson then joined the band as drummer.

 The band then began their own side projects and searched for a new label.
 Founding member Joe D. Foster left and was replaced by Brian Balchack.
 After several tours, Ignite began recording A Place Called Home, which was released in 2000 on TVT Records in America.
 Since TVT was not represented in Europe, the album was released there on GUN/Supersonic.
 Damien Lynch of Punk News wrote about the album calling it “Brilliant.”
 Adding “I've heard a lot of punk music in my day, but this album is one of the most unique hardcore acts I've heard in a long time.
 During subsequent tours, the guitarist changed, eventually returning to Brian Balchack.
 A Place Called Home proved to be a success and led to the band's high level of recognition; among other things, the band played on the Persistence Tour in 2003.
 On the following tour, Ignite were supported by guitarists Nik Hill and Kevin Kilkenny, which meant another lineup change.

 Parallel to Ignite, Zoltán "Zoli" Téglás and the other band members developed the project called Zoli (later California United).
 Under this name, they recorded songs that didn't fit the Ignite style and were more in the rock than hardcore genre.
 Zoli Band and California United quickly established their own followings.
-However, the side projects were discontinued due to lack of time.
+However, the side projects were discontinued due to a lack of time.
 Brett Rasmussen and Nik Hill also formed their own side project Nations Afire with former Rise Against guitarist, Chris Chasse.